lazy-iframe/freebodyproblem/README.md

 5. Click **CONNECT**
 6. Telemetry will auto-configure and display within seconds

+Connecting again does not replace the link you already have — it adds another.
+Open as many as you need; each appears in the **LINKS** list below the connect form with its status, how many vehicles have been heard on it, and a button to drop that one link.

+### Switching Vehicles
+Every vehicle discovered on every link shows up in the switcher.
+Click the **callsign chip** in the topbar — the one reading `SYS1·1` — and pick from the list; it names each vehicle's sysid and the link it arrived on, so two aircraft that both report sysid 1 can still be told apart.
+The chip only grows a caret when there is more than one vehicle, so nothing changes when flying one.

+Everything follows the selection: telemetry, parameters, mission, radio, sensors, the inspector and the map.
+Panel state does not — a calibration or a mission you were editing stays with the aircraft it belongs to and is waiting when you switch back.
+Calibrations keep running on vehicles you are not looking at, and only the selected vehicle makes sound.

 ### Parameter Workflow
 1. Navigate to **PARAMETERS** tab
 2. Click **FETCH ALL** to download full parameter set